4 Pitfalls To Avoid With Kids

 Omitting young ones from financial conversations forces them to figure out the concepts on their own.
 Kids as young as two years old can be given cash to hand over to the cashier when grocery shopping.
 This will help them understand that you can buy goods in exchange for money.

 When they get a little older, try including your kids in conversations about budgets and bills.
-They’ll become more comfortable talking about money, which may help them manage their own as they get older.
+They’ll become more comfortable talking about money, which may help them better manage their own as they get older.
 Also, seeing how money works will help them understand that there’s not an endless supply of it.

 Summary